Cannabis rights: Social movement

-History in the United States
+American history

-Until the twentieth century, there were no prohibitions in the U.S. against growing and consuming cannabis.
-By the mid twentieth century, possession of marijuana was a crime in every U.S. state (and most other countries).
+Until the 20th century, there were no prohibitions in the U.S. against growing and consuming cannabis.
+By the mid-20th century, possession of marijuana was a crime in every U.S. state (and most other countries).
 In 1996, the passing of Proposition 215 by California voters restored limited rights for medical cannabis patients in the state.
 Other states and countries have since joined California in guarding rights of cannabis consumers.

 In the United States, much is unclear about cannabis rights because despite state laws, cannabis remains federally illegal.
 Consequently, cannabis consumers do not belong to a protected class.
 Courts will address the issues surrounding housing and employment law, and disability discrimination.

 State vs. federal

 As of 2019 in the United States, eleven states and the District of Columbia have legalized medical and recreational cannabis, with 25 more states decriminalizing the drug.
-However, fourteen states and federal law still classifies cannabis as illegal, placing cannabis as a "Schedule 1" drug.
+Fourteen state and federal laws still classifies cannabis as illegal, placing cannabis as a "Schedule 1" drug.
 Being federally illegal, profits cannot be handled through federally-insured banks (including checks or deposits), so cannabis retailers are forced to use cash or remain vague about business practices.

 Medical use

 In the United States, the use of cannabis for medical purposes is legal in 33 states, four (out of five) permanently inhabited U.S. territories, and the District of Columbia.[11]
 An additional 14 states have more restrictive laws allowing the use of low-THC products.[11]
 Cannabis remains illegal at the federal level by way of the Controlled Substances Act, under which cannabis is classified as a Schedule I drug with a high potential for abuse and no accepted medical use.
-In December 2014, however, the Rohrabacher–Farr amendment was signed into law, prohibiting the Justice Department from prosecuting individuals acting in accordance with state medical cannabis laws.
+In December 2014, the Rohrabacher–Farr amendment was signed into law, prohibiting the Justice Department from prosecuting individuals acting in accordance with state medical cannabis laws.

 An international argument for medical usage includes the right to health, as guaranteed by the International Covenant on Economic, Social, and Cultural Rights.
-However, what determines "health" or "healthy" is disputed between individuals and governmental bodies.
+What determines "health" or "healthy" is disputed between individuals and governmental bodies.